Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-sdk-node.md

 ### <a name=""></a><a name="1.14.0"/>1.14.0</a>
 * Adiciona suporte para a consistência da sessão.
-* Esta versão SDK requer a versão mais recente do Emulador De DB Do Azure Cosmos disponível para download a partir de https://aka.ms/cosmosdb-emulator.
+* Esta versão SDK requer a versão mais recente do [Emulador Db do Azure Cosmos.](https://aka.ms/cosmosdb-emulator)

 ### <a name=""></a><a name="1.13.0"/>1.13.0</a>
 * Perguntas de divisórias cruzadas à prova de divisão.
 * Adiciona suportes para a ligação de recursos com cortes de liderança e de rasto (e testes correspondentes).

 ### <a name=""></a><a name="1.12.2"/>1.12.2</a>
 *    documentação npm fixada.

 ### <a name=""></a><a name="1.12.1"/>1.12.1</a>
 * Fixou um bug no executeStoredProcedure onde os documentos envolvidos tinham caracteres Unicode especiais (LS, PS).